Melagiris/muggerCRB/README.md

 **Multi-scale habitat modeling to improve spatial prioritization for mugger crocodile conservation in riverine landscapes**

-This repository contains the code used for the analyses presented in the manuscript:
+This repository contains the code and occurrence data used for the analyses presented in the manuscript:
 > *Multi-scale habitat modeling to improve spatial prioritization for mugger crocodile conservation in riverine landscapes*
 >
 > Journal: Ecological Applications